kasparsj/Sensor2OSC/README.md

 Android app to stream data from various Android and Polar BLE sensors to OSC

-Mostly tested with Polar H10 (ECG and Accelerometer streams)
+Tested with Polar H10 (ECG and Accelerometer streams) and Verity Sense.

 Based on the [polar-ble-sdk](https://github.com/polarofficial/polar-ble-sdk)